Arinji2/garconia/bot/README.md

 ## Built by Arinji

-This project was proudly built by [Arinji](https://www.arinji.com/).
+This project is proudly built as part of the **Garconia Monolithic Infrastructure** by [Arinji](https://www.arinji.com/).
 Check out my website for more cool projects!